 Some users found luck with applying a slight vegetable oil to the cups and resting the box on a storm window lip.

 But once you have everything secure, this birdhouse is built to last and gives your birds a safe and happy nesting spot.

 That said, most customers claim that Songbird Essentials is one of their top choices when it comes to birdhouses, rewarding it with a rating of 3.6 out of 5.0 stars on Amazon.

 See Through Window Mirrored Bird House

-It’s built to provide wild birds a nesting box that you can hang on your window.
+It’s built to provide wild birds with a nesting box that you can hang on your window.
 You’ll be able to view the birds from inside your house without disturbing them.

 Although it includes a two-way mirror, it doesn’t reveal the birds as clearly as the pictures imply.
-It’s also very reflective, and many customers complain that they could see the interior of their room better than the birds.
+It’s also very reflective, and many customers complain that they can see the interior of their room better than the birds.

 Ben Hargis Cedar Nesting Box